MicrosoftDocs/visualstudio-docs/docs/extensibility/inside-the-editor.md

 The <xref:Microsoft.VisualStudio.Text.ITextBufferFactoryService> is used to create an empty text buffer, or a text buffer that is initialized from a string or from <xref:System.IO.TextReader>.
 The text buffer can be persisted to the file system as an <xref:Microsoft.VisualStudio.Text.ITextDocument>.

-The text buffer can be edited by any thread until a thread takes ownership of the text buffer by calling <xref:Microsoft.VisualStudio.Text.ITextBuffer.TakeThreadOwnership%2A>.
+Any thread can edit the text buffer until a thread takes ownership of the text buffer by calling <xref:Microsoft.VisualStudio.Text.ITextBuffer.TakeThreadOwnership%2A>.
 After that, only that thread can perform edits.

 A text buffer can go through many versions during its lifetime.
 A new version is generated every time the buffer is edited, and an immutable <xref:Microsoft.VisualStudio.Text.ITextSnapshot> represents the contents of that version of the buffer.
 Because text snapshots are immutable, you can access a text snapshot on any thread, without restrictions, even if the text buffer it represents continues to change.